pydata/sparse/docs/contributing.rst

 .. code-block:: bash

-   py.test
+   pytest

+This automatically checks code style and functionality, and prints code coverage, even though it doesn't fail on low coverage.

 Adding/Building the Documentation
 ---------------------------------

 If a feature is stable and relatively finalized, it is time to add it to the documentation.
 If you are adding any private/public functions, it is best to add docstrings, to aid in reviewing code and also for the API reference.

-We use `Numpy style docstrings <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ and `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ to document this library.
+We use `Numpy style docstrings <https://numpydoc.readthedocs.io/en/latest/format.html>`_ and `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ to document this library.
 Sphinx, in turn, uses `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ as its markup language for adding code.